-Q: Does my Greyhound need a harness?
+Does my Greyhound need a harness?

 While a harness is never necessary, there are a variety of benefits they offer to elongated breeds like the Greyhound as well as other breeds and builds.
 For Greyhounds, the benefit is the lack of pressure caused by pulling and tugging.

 Those jerking motions hold the potential to cause damage to your dog’s spine and skeletal system.
 They can also cause throat injury.
 Harnesses allow you to avoid all of that in favor of a comfortable, safer alternative.
 While a harness isn’t a necessity, we recommend it.
 Walking with your dogs is a restorative and positive bonding time for pets and owners.
 Finding the right harness helps make this time safer and more productive.

-Q: How can I tell which clip style to buy?
+How can I tell which clip style to buy?

 No answer is 100% correct here.
 As the owner, you might find front clip varieties annoying during your walks.
 On the other hand, you may enjoy the added control.
 The right clip style is the one that works for both you and your dog.

-Q: How do I size my Greyhound for the right fit?
+How do I size my Greyhound for the right fit?

-It also helps to leave room for growth until your dog reaches its full size.
+It also helps to leave room for growth until your dog reaches full size.
 Even then, choosing a harness that adjusts to a larger size is highly recommended.
 That way, you can adjust for weight gain and winter fur as well as comfort.

-Q: How can I tell if the harness is too tight or too loose?
+How can I tell if the harness is too tight or too loose?

 Proper adjustments allow your dog’s harness to work correctly.
 Finding that perfect fit is tougher than buying the right size, unfortunately.
 A harness that is too loose, however, is easy to identify.
-It will either slip and slide around your dog’s body, or they will slip right out of it.
+It will either slip and slide around your pup’s body, or they will slip right out of it.

 One that’s too tight is more challenging to identify.
 The rule of thumb is to place two fingers underneath where the harness rests.
 If you can’t, then it is too tight.
 If you can fit more, then it is too loose.
-If your fingers fit comfortably, then it is as close to perfect as possible.
+When your fingers fit comfortably, then it is as close to perfect as possible.